Few words about myself

 The Lighthouse (Robert Eggers)

 • Occasionally I draw and paint.
 Figure drawing is extremely interesting, even though I really struggle with anatomy and poses.
 Reading and writing are also very important for me.
-Nothing beats a good book and I absolutely love the feeling of getting an idea for a short story or an article.

 In addition to creative and artistic hobbies, I also enjoy the great outdoors.
 I love the sea and I’ve been into ocean paddling for about ten years.
 I also happen to be a certified kayak paddling instructor.
 Hiking, camping and generally enjoying the nature are great fun too.